 Breaking Down “The Crime of the Century” in Two Parts

 Alex Gibney’s “The Crime of the Century” is featured in two parts that will be released on May 10th and May 11th on HBO’s new streaming platform HBO Max.
 Part one of “The Crime of the Century” places a hard focus on Big Pharma and the atrocities of these corporations — including Purdue Pharma — that fueled the epidemic that we are in today.
 Viewers will have the opportunity to hear from industry experts like opioid specialist Dr. Andrew Kolodny and past employees of Big Pharma companies like former Purdue sales rep. Mark Ross.
 Other interviews in Part one of “The Crime of the Century” include:

 - Founder of Life Tree pain clinic, Dr. Lynn Webster

-- Author and NY Times reporters, Barry Meier
+- Author and NY Times reporter, Barry Meier

 - Primary care physician, Dr. Art Van Zee